JamesHawk585/HackStacker/client/FRONTEND_NOTES.md

 │   │
 │   └── Route Users Blog Post Details
-│       └── UserProfile.js (Displays all info in the USer class) │           └── UserPostsList(allows user to see a list of all their posts.
-Full CRUD) │               └── UserPostItem(Allows user to post a new blog) │
+│       └── UserProfile.js (Displays all info in the USer class) │           └── UserPostsList.js (allows user to see a list of all their posts.
+Full CRUD) │               └── UserPostItem.js (Allows user to post a new blog) │
 │
 └── (Authentication Logic)